Elusive shipwreck found in Lake Michigan over 100 years after sinking

 The Great Lakes have the most shipwrecks per square mile among all bodies of water in the world, largely due to the high shipping traffic in the 19th century and the lake’s volatile weather.
 Researchers know about the wrecks because reporting any commercial ship that sails on the lakes is required; from the early 19th century to the 20th century, about 40,000 ships sailed the Great Lakes, Baillod said.

-There are about 6,000 commercial vessels on the seabed of the Great Lakes, lost to storms or other issues.
+There are about 6,000 commercial vessels on the lake bed of the Great Lakes, lost to storms or other issues.
 In Lake Michigan alone, there are over 200 shipwrecks waiting to be discovered, according to Baillod, who has created a database of these ships over the past three decades.

 Wrecks in the Great Lakes have been found since the 1960s, but in recent years the rate of these finds has accelerated greatly, in part due to media attention, clearer waters and better technology, Baillod said.
 Some wreck hunters and media outlets call this the golden age for shipwreck discoveries.